-• Manage the relationship between the Company and the external auditor.

-• Recommend to the Board the appointment or discharge and compensation of the Company's external auditor.

-• Fill the role as the direct contact for the external auditor.

-• Oversee the work of the external auditor, including the resolution of disagreements between the external auditor and management.

-• Review any suggestions made by the external auditor for improvement of the Company's operations or internal control.

-• Pre-approve all non-audit services (or delegating such pre-approval if and to the extent permitted by law) to be provided to the Company or its subsidiary entities by the Company's external auditor.
+- Manage the relationship between the Company and the external auditor. - Recommend to the Board the appointment or discharge and compensation of the Company's external auditor. - Fill the role as the direct contact for the external auditor. - Oversee the work of the external auditor, including the resolution of disagreements between the external auditor and management. - Review any suggestions made by the external auditor for improvement of the Company's operations or internal control. - Pre-approve all non-audit services (or delegating such pre-approval if and to the extent permitted by law) to be provided to the Company or its subsidiary entities by the Company's external auditor, which services shall not be covered by the prohibited non-audit services listed in Annex 1 hereto.

-• At least annually, review and approve the terms of the external auditor's (i) annual audit services engagement letter and (ii) the quarterly review services engagement letter; each of these letters shall be signed by the Chair of the Committee.

-• At least annually, review the external auditor's proposed audit scope and approach, including coordination of audit effort with internal audit function.

-• To the extent practicable, at least annually, review the performance of the external auditor.

-• At least annually, review and confirm the independence of the external auditor by obtaining statements from the auditor on relationships between the auditor and the Company, including non-audit services, discussing the relationships with the auditor and discussing any restrictions placed on them or other difficulties encountered in the course of the audit.

-• At least annually, meet separately with the external auditor to discuss the access to requested information and level of cooperation from management during the performance of their work.

-• On a regular basis, the Chief Executive Officer, the Chief Financial Officer, the Chief Audit Executive, the Chair of the Investment and Risk Committee or any other representative of management whose presence is requested by the Chair of the Committee or any of the Members, and the external auditor shall meet separately with the Committee, in a private session held during the course of a meeting.

-• On a regular basis, review and approve the Company's hiring policies regarding partners, employees and former employees of the present and former external auditor of the Company.

-• Periodically rotate the lead partner for the external auditor.
+- At least annually, review and approve the terms of the external auditor's (i) annual audit services engagement letter and (ii) the quarterly review services engagement letter; each of these letters shall be signed by the Chair of the Committee. - At least annually, review the external auditor's proposed audit scope and approach, including coordination of audit effort with internal audit function, and pre-approve all related audit fees. - To the extent practicable, at least annually, review the performance of the external auditor. - At least annually, review and confirm the independence of the external auditor by obtaining statements from the auditor on relationships between the auditor and the Company, including non-audit services, discussing the relationships with the auditor and discussing any restrictions placed on them or other difficulties encountered in the course of the audit. - At least annually, meet separately with the external auditor to discuss the access to requested information and level of cooperation from management during the performance of their work. - On a regular basis, the Chief Executive Officer, the Chief Financial Officer, the Chief Audit Executive, the Chair of the Investment and Risk Committee or any other representative of management whose presence is requested by the Chair of the Committee or any of the Members, and the external auditor shall meet separately with the Committee, in a private session held during the course of a meeting. - On a regular basis, review and approve the Company's hiring policies regarding partners, employees and former employees of the present and former external auditor of the Company. - Periodically rotate the lead partner for the external auditor.